PCOS Causes, Symptoms and Using CBD as a Treatment

-This is a blood sugar medication and it causes insulin levels to decrease, which is why Type 2 diabetics are frequently prescribed it.
-When the patients insulin levels drop their testosterone levels also decrease and they begin to get their periods back.
-A lot of patients who are trying to get pregnant will take Metformin, as obviously the birth control pill option is a no go for them here.
+This is a blood sugar medication, and it causes insulin levels to decrease, which is why Type 2 diabetics are frequently prescribed.
+When the patients' insulin levels drop, their testosterone levels also reduce, and they begin to get their periods back.
+A lot of patients who are trying to get pregnant will take Metformin, as the birth control pill option is a no go for them here.
 So as weird as it sounds, PCOS patients will often be prescribed diabetic medication.

 What about lifestyle changes?

-Diet can play a large role in helping to treat PCOS symptoms.
-Patients should always try and avoid too much sugars and white carbs as a start.
-Its difficult to prescribe a diet that will be 100% effective because everyone is different and what works for some may not work for you.
-Some people will tell you to try a Mediterranean diet as it’s great for lowering inflammation, others may suggest the paleo diet, but you will need to experiment.
+Diet can play a significant role in helping to treat PCOS symptoms.
+Patients should always try and avoid too many sugars and white carbs as a start.
+It's difficult to prescribe a diet that will be 100% effective because everyone is different, and what works for some may not work for you.
+Some people will tell you to try a Mediterranean diet as it's great for lowering inflammation, others may suggest the paleo diet, but you will need to experiment.

 Could inflammation hold the Key to understanding PCOS?

 Many studies are currently looking into the role that inflammation plays in PCOS.
 PCOS patients are known to have higher levels of four different kinds of inflammatory markers (physical indicators of inflammation).
-Even patients who have PCOS but don’t have problems with weight gain show the heightened levels of inflammatory markers meaning it may be the one commonality between all PCOS patients and therefore a good place to start looking at when exploring potential treatments.
+Even patients who have PCOS but don't have problems with weight gain show the heightened levels of inflammatory markers, meaning it may be the one commonality between all PCOS patients and therefore, an excellent place to start looking at when exploring potential treatments.